numbas/editor-docs/source/project/reference.rst

 From the project's homepage, click on the settings icon at the top of the list of members to go to the member settings page.

 .. image:: images/manage_members.png
+    :alt: Changing a member's access to the project.

 Change a project member's access rights by selecting an option from the dropdown next to their name.